Table of Contents[Hide][Show]

 Disney Springs: Phased Reopening Began on May 20, 2020

-Since Disney Springs in Orlando, Florida is made up of retail tenants and restaurants, we had predicted that it would open earlier than the parks.
-The phased reopening started on May 20, with limited parking, capacity and hours.
+Disney Springs in Orlando began their phased reopening started on May 20, with limited parking, capacity and hours.

 Self-parking is available only in the Orange and Lime garages.
 From there, guest go through a temperature checkpoint.
-Face coverings must be worn at all timest, except when eating or drinking.
+You must wear a face covering at all times, except when eating or drinking.
 The Re-Open Florida Task Force outlines that during Phase 1 restaurants should operate at 50% capacity using social distancing guidelines.
 Restaurants should prioritize patio dining and keep bar areas closed.

 Earlier today, cast members welcomed guests back to Shanghai Disneyland.
 Check out highlights from the reopening: https://bit.ly/3coSB7v